mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/prog-parm-type.md

 ---
 title: ProgParmType class
-description: Represents the type of a program parameter in a DataLink connection.
+description: "Represents the type of a program parameter in a DataLink connection. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents the type of a program parameter in a DataLink connection.